-Since the record does not indicate that NYSOH or the application counselor, by action or inaction, made an error or misrepresented information, a special enrollment period cannot be granted.
+Since the record does not indicate that NYSOH, by action or inaction, made an error or misrepresented information, a special enrollment period cannot be granted.

-The credible evidence of record indicates that, since the open enrollment period closed on January 31, 2016, no other triggering events have occurred that would qualify you for a special enrollment period.
+Moreover, the credible evidence of record indicates that, since the open enrollment period closed on January 31, 2016, no other triggering events have occurred that would qualify you for a special enrollment period.

-Therefore, NYSOH's February 9, 2016 denial of a special enrollment period to select a health plan outside of the open enrollment period for 2016 is AFFIRMED.
+Therefore, NYSOH's March 18, 2016, denial of a special enrollment period to select a health plan for your son outside of the open enrollment period for 2016 is AFFIRMED.